Why intelligent things need their Internet

 The customer gets access to the service (SIM card or account) and after a few minutes he can start using the service.
 In addition, its device will be available throughout the coverage area, which is provided by the operator.

-Due to the fact that device traffic is minimal and the protocol standard allows for the connection of up to 1000 devices to a base station, telecom operators offer low single rates for connecting NB-IoT devices.
+Since device traffic is minimal, and the protocol standard allows for the connection of up to 1000 devices to a base station, telecom operators offer low single rates for connecting NB-IoT devices.
 The average cost of maintaining a controller is 2 Euro per year.

 The NB-IoT network provides communication at speeds of up to 100-140 Kbps, which is more than enough for IoT solutions.

 4. Working time of the device in autonomous mode